mco-gh/mco.dev/content/post/found/lottery.md

 coverImage = "/img/lottery.png"
 +++

-Check out this fascinating profile of Jerry and Marge Selbee, a working class retired couple from small town in Michigan, who legally hacked two state lotteries.
+Check out this fascinating profile of Jerry and Marge Selbee, a working class retired couple from a small town in Michigan, who legally hacked two state lotteries.

 <!--more-->